lane-neuro/research-analytics-suite/README.md

   * **Custom / User-Defined Functions**: Allows users to create and implement their own analysis functions, fostering innovation and customization in research workflows.
 * **Future Integration**: NBAS is designed with future compatibility in mind, aiming to integrate seamlessly with other leading tools in the field, such as [DeepLabCut](https://github.com/DeepLabCut/DeepLabCut), to expand its capabilities further.

-In addition to its technical prowess, NBAS aspires to cultivate a collaborative research community.
+In addition, NBAS aspires to cultivate a collaborative research community.
 It envisions a platform where scientists and researchers can share their analytic workflows, collaborate on projects, and contribute to a growing repository of shared knowledge and resources.
 This collaborative spirit aims to accelerate scientific discovery and innovation by leveraging the collective expertise of the global research community.

 By providing a versatile and accessible toolset, NBAS not only enhances the efficiency and effectiveness of data analysis but also fosters a culture of open collaboration and shared progress in the scientific community.